robles1301/LabARCO/lab3-master/results/task1/Answer.md

 4. Perform an analysis focusing on trip-counts and FLOP (Floating Point Operations).
 What new information is presented in the survey view?
 Capture this information and discuss the most pertinent new data.

-- If we focus on trip-counts and FLOP we have survey's graph and roofline's graph, also we have average number of trip-counts, GFLOPS, GINTOPS and cache bandwith.
+- If we focus on trip-counts and FLOP we have survey's graph and roofline's graph, also we have average number of trip-counts, GFLOPS, GINTOPS and DRAM bandwith.